tonymamo/getpackup/src/pages/blog/2020-09-11-meet-the-team-tony-mamo.md

 **What is one item that you couldn't live without?**

-No matter what the objective or trip is, I always end up with some sort of stash of carabiners and ropes, they are just so handy.
+No matter what the objective or trip is, I always end up with some sort of stash of carabiners and ropes/cordage, they are just so handy for random things.
 Other than that, I always make sure to bring the necessary gear to make a good cup of coffee!

 **Share about a time when you felt the most alive and fully yourself?**